-- Overseeing the day to day operation of the school's SEND policy. - Co-ordinating the provision for pupils with special educational needs. - Ensuring that an agreed, consistent approach is adopted. - Liaising with and advising other school staff. - Helping staff to identify pupils with special educational needs - Carrying out assessments and observations of pupils with specific learning problems. - Supporting class teachers in devising strategies, drawing up Pupil Learning Passports, setting targets appropriate to the needs of the pupils and advising on appropriate resources and materials for use with pupils with special educational needs and on the effective use of materials and personnel in the classroom. - Liaising closely with parents of pupils with SEND alongside class teachers, so that

-- they are aware of the strategies that are being used and are involved as partners in the process. - Liaising with outside agencies, arranging meetings and providing a link between these agencies, class teachers and parents. - Maintaining the school's SEND register and records. - Assisting in the monitoring and evaluation of progress of pupils with SEND through the use of existing school assessment information, e.g. class-based assessments/ records, end of year QCA tests, SATs etc - Contributing to the in-service training of staff - liaising with the SENDCos in receiving schools and/or other primary schools to help provide a smooth transition from one school to the other.
+- Overseeing the day to day operation of the school's SEND policy. - Co-ordinating the provision for pupils with special educational needs. - Ensuring that an agreed, consistent approach is adopted. - Liaising with and advising other school staff. - Helping staff to identify pupils with special educational needs - Carrying out assessments and observations of pupils with specific learning problems. - Supporting class teachers in devising strategies, drawing up Pupil Learning Passports, setting targets appropriate to the needs of the pupils and advising on appropriate resources and materials for use with pupils with special educational needs and on the effective use of materials and personnel in the classroom. - Liaising closely with parents of pupils with SEND alongside class teachers, so that they are aware of the strategies that are being used and are involved as partners in the process. - Liaising with outside agencies, arranging meetings and providing a link between these agencies, class teachers and parents. - Maintaining the school's SEND register and records. - Assisting in the monitoring and evaluation of progress of pupils with SEND through the use of existing school assessment information, e.g. class-based assessments/ records, end of year QCA tests, SATs etc - Contributing to the in-service training of staff - liaising with the SENDCos in receiving schools and/or other primary schools to help provide a smooth transition from one school to the other. - School SENDCO and Nursery SENDCO to work together to share information and support pupils.